Muskan-1808/hospital-management-data-analysis-through-SQL/README.md

 <img width="692" height="303" alt="Screenshot 2026-07-20 014844" src="https://github.com/user-attachments/assets/8ae94186-1c8e-49d5-8c94-32a8c7bdcfc9" />

 ## ⭐CONCLUSION:
-#### This project demonstrates the use of SQL to analyze hospital management data and answer real world business questions.
-By analyzing patient, treatment, doctor, and billing data, meaningful insights
+#### This project demonstrates the use of SQL to analyze hospital management data and generate meaningful business insights.
+By query patient, doctor, ttreatment, appointment, and billing datasets,, important information about hospital operations and finqancial performance was identified.
-#### were generated to support better operational and financial decision making .
-The project also showcases practical SQL skills ,including joins, aggregate functions, CTEs, window functions, and subqueries.
+#### The analysis highlighted trends such as monthly revenue performance, payment method usage, and outstanding bills.
+These insights can help hospital management make informed decisions, optimize resource allocation and enhance revenue management.
+#### Throughout the project, various SQL concepts including joins, aggregate functions, GROUP BY, HAVING, Subqueries and window functions were applied to solve real-world business problems.
+This project demonstrates practical SQL skills for data analysis and shows how raw hospital data can be transformed into actionable isnights for decision-making.